borntofrappe/game-development/06 Angry Birds/Angry Birds 10/README.md

 end
 ```

-This ensures that the bodies are removed, and the shapes are no longer drawn.
+This ensures that the bodies are removed and the shapes are no longer drawn.

-The same logic follows the target, with a small peculiarity.
-The body is already removed when looping through the `self.obstacles` table.
-The target is however initialized with a single variable, `self.target`, and this variable is set to `nil` if the matching body is destroyed.
+The logic is repeated the target, but with a considerable difference.
+The body is removed just like the obstacles, but the the variable describing the target is set to `nil`.

 ```lua
 if self.target.body:isDestroyed() then